 Customers can now choose what they want to buy, who they want to buy from, and whether or not they want to be advertised to.

-And it is for this reason that brands are embracing inbound marketing.
-Instead of interrupting visitors and potential customers with sales pitches and other promotional material, inbound marketing aims to draw them in.
+Instead of interrupting your potential customers with sales pitches and other promotional material, inbound marketing aims to draw them in.

-Instead of shoving a product in the faces of your customers, you concentrate on creating valuable content that answers their questions and solves their problems.
+You concentrate on creating valuable content that answers their questions and solves their problems instead of shoving a product in the faces of your customers,.
 So when the time comes to buy, they will come to you.

-Well, before exploring – why is social media an important part of inbound marketing, let’s know what inbound Marketing really is?
+Well, before exploring – why is social media an important channel for inbound marketing, let’s know what inbound Marketing really is?

 So, what is inbound marketing?

 Inbound marketing is a marketing strategy that focuses on Offering clients worthwhile experiences.
 The idea is that by providing meaningful moments for your audience, you will give them a compelling reason to return to your brand.
 And, because buyers base their decisions on their emotions, attracting them with valuable content or conversations satisfies their need for positive feelings.

 Inbound marketing and social media marketing go hand in hand and are critical to the growth of your business, alike any industry you belong to.